 According to a recent poll from The Vacationer, 80 percent of Americans will take a vacation this summer and more than 40 percent want to travel more than last year.
 However, if you’re still hesitant to board a plane (either because of recent world conflicts or residual COVID effects), a camping trip makes for an excellent, outdoorsy alternative.
+And in case you are looking for a leisurely trip, the best option to consider is Bali Villas.

 Whether you head into the wilderness with the family in tow, or you plan a solo adventure for some alone time off-the-grid, you’ll need to pack differently for a camping trip than you would for a normal vacation.
 Be ready to take on the elements—and maximize the fun—with this packing list for ultimate, unforgettable nature exploration.